$\ell^p$ metrics on cell complexes: Introduction

 \subsection{Cell complexes}

 Consider a finite-dimensional normed cell complex, i.e.\ a cell complex whose cells are convex polyhedra in normed vector spaces, glued by isometries of faces.
 We establish a simple criterion ensuring that a given continuous bicombing is convex.
-Note that this result also applies to norms which are not uniquely geodesic.
+Roughly, a \emph{bicombing} is a choice of path between each pair of points; see Definition~\ref{def:bicombing}.
+Note that this result also applies to norms that are not uniquely geodesic.